GSzabados/SATEL_CA-6_to_MQTT/README.md

 Unfortunately, I couldn't identify Zone 8 as I haven't got any sensor connected to that one.
 Also, there are 4 partition LEDs as well that hasn't been idetentified yet.

 ## Integrating into Home Assistant

+The Wifi settings and the MQTT broker have to be configured before uploading the sketch to your device.
+Then you can add the following settings into your `configuration.yaml`.

 Home Assistant Manually configured MQTT Binary Sensors: